-The Biologist, the Psychologist, the Surveyor and the Anthropologist (no names are given in the book) uncover a terrifying force writing on the walls of an uncharted subterranean tower: “Where lies the strangling fruit that came from the hand of the sinner…”
+The Biologist, the Psychologist, the Surveyor and the Anthropologist (no names are given) uncover a terrifying force writing on the walls of an uncharted subterranean tower: “Where lies the strangling fruit that came from the hand of the sinner…” Eek.

-As if I had breathed in the spores from the cover, Annihilation is immersive, sinister, and genre-defying.
-It is part of a trilogy, but it can definitely be read as a standalone story.
+And as if I had breathed in the spores from the cover, Annihilation is immersive, sinister, and genre-defying.
+Although part of a trilogy, it can definitely be read as a standalone.

-One problem I had is that it takes the Biologist’s field journal as its source material, and while she may be happy spending hours observing lifeforms in tidal pools, I’m not!
-(The novel also flashes back to her life with her husband, who volunteered for the previous, doomed Area X expedition.)
+One issue I had was that it takes the Biologist’s field journal as source material, and while she may be happy spending hours observing lifeforms in tidal pools, I’m not!
+(The novel also flashes back to her life with her husband, who volunteered for an earlier, doomed, expedition.)

 I hope the movie doesn’t end up feeling like Alien Covenant – scientists behaving stupidly while trudging through the wilderness and wrestling with weird mind-bending phenomena.